Journal

 I got zero sleep.

-The next afternoon I was at my laptop watching a YouTube video out loud, nothing in my ears.
-And underneath it, I started hearing music.
+Next afternoon I was at my laptop watching a YouTube video out loud, nothing in my ears.
+Underneath it, I started hearing music.
 Country.
 Bluegrass.
 Maybe Post Malone, who I’d watched in an interview earlier that day.
-It sounded like it was coming from the crawl space under my feet.
+Sounded like it was coming from the crawl space under my feet.
 I paused the video.
-The music kept going.
+Music kept going.

 It’s called Musical Ear Syndrome

-An audiologist named Dr. Neil Bauman coined the term in 2004 to describe the exact experience: hearing music when nothing is playing.
+An audiologist named Dr. Neil Bauman coined the term in 2004 for exactly this: hearing music when nothing’s playing.
 No speaker, no headphones, no source.
-The songs are almost always familiar.
+The songs are almost always familiar ones.
 Hymns, Christmas music, old country, bluegrass, big band.
-The music often seems to come from an odd direction, like under the floor or behind a wall, which is the detail that makes it feel haunted instead of medical.
+Often it sounds like it’s coming from an odd direction, under the floor or behind a wall.
+That’s the detail that makes it feel haunted instead of medical.

 There’s a visual version of it too.
-It’s called Charles Bonnet Syndrome, and it shows up mostly in people with vision loss.
+Called Charles Bonnet Syndrome.
+Shows up mostly in people with vision loss.
 Their brains generate images instead of music.
 Flowers, faces, patterns.
 Fully lucid people whose brains are filling in the gaps with things that feel completely real.
-The takeaway across both is the same: brains hate empty space, and when something in the system is off, they fill the gap with whatever is already on the shelf.
+The takeaway across both is the same: brains hate empty space.
+When something in the system is off, they fill the gap with whatever’s already on the shelf.

 The Post Malone part is the giveaway

-I watched a Post Malone interview earlier in the day.
-Hours later, I heard what sounded like him coming from under the floor.
-That isn’t a coincidence.
-It’s the same machinery as a song getting stuck in your head, except the brain pushes the track from the mental jukebox into the part of perception that feels external.
-Once the internal volume climbs high enough, the brain misreads the signal as coming from outside the body.
+Watched a Post Malone interview earlier in the day.
+Hours later, heard what sounded like him coming from under the floor.
+That’s not a coincidence.
+Same machinery as a song getting stuck in your head, except the brain pushes the track from the mental jukebox into the part of perception that feels external.
+Once the internal volume climbs high enough, the brain reads the signal as coming from outside the body.

 The conditions that made it louder